sci-42ver/SICP_SDF/sicp_notes.md

+Currently, 1.
+For the 2nd question, IMHO Guile `syntax-case` doc https://www.gnu.org/software/guile/manual/html_node/Syntax-Case.html is very readable for its format and elegant examples with related explanation.
+It also refers to one book by Kent Dybvig who is also said by Nathan Shively-Sanders.
+2. For the 1st, IMHO "examples and explanations" from JRM's Syntax-rules Primer are enough.
+For "explanation", It is better to compare it with others like `syntax-case`.
+The Racket (i.e. PLT Scheme formerly) guide doc https://docs.racket-lang.org/guide/syntax-case.html say a bit about this.

+Continued...
+The Racket reference doc shows more about API but also shows the relation implicitly https://docs.racket-lang.org/reference/stx-patterns.html#%28form._%28%28lib._racket%2Fprivate%2Fstxcase-scheme..rkt%29._syntax-rules%29%29.
+This is also said in Guile `syntax-case` doc.
+Finally, IMHO Guile comparison between them are more readable https://www.gnu.org/software/guile/manual/html_node/Syntax-Rules.html#Further-Information.

 As one notice for what `aif` means: that is anaphoric macro https://en.wikipedia.org/wiki/Anaphoric_macro#cite_note-3.
 # Notice
 - I am using Ryzen 4800H which is related the test result in this repo.